top of page

 The Chetty et al. Finding: The Institutional Gatekeeper

 Conversely, Raj Chetty’s 2023 research identified a specific "prestige premium."
 He found that attending an Ivy Plus school triples a student’s chances of reaching the "1% outcomes"—becoming a CEO, a partner at a top law firm, or a leader in global finance.
-Chetty’s work suggests that these elite institutions provide concentrated Social Capital—the "hidden hand" of elite networks and industry gatekeeping.
+Chetty’s work suggests these elite institutions provide concentrated Social Capital—the "hidden hand" of elite networks and industry gatekeeping.

 The Convergence: The First-Gen Catalyst

 The bridge between these two studies is the First-Generation student.
 Dale and Krueger found that while the average student didn't need the "Ivy name" if they had the on-board drive, First-Gen and low-income students received a massive "lift" from selective schools.
-These students lack the pre-existing networks that legacy generation students often bring with them.
+These students lack the pre-existing networks that continuing-generation students often bring with them.

 On the other hand, the writing is on the wall for small, mid-tier private liberal arts colleges.
 Without the "blank check" provided by the suite of Federal loan programs, many of these schools lack the brand power or the endowment to survive.
 As the market purges these high-cost, low-utility options, the overall system becomes leaner and more attuned to the needs of the modern economy.